emdgroup/baybe/docs/userguide/serialization.md

 ### Using abbreviations
-Classes that have an `abbreviation` class variable defined can be conveniently deserialization using the corresponding abbreviation string:
+Classes that have an `abbreviation` class variable defined can be conveniently deserialized using the corresponding abbreviation string:
 ```python
 from baybe.acquisition.base import AcquisitionFunction